cloudflare/cloudflare-docs/content/waf/managed-rules/waf-exceptions/_index.md

 WAF exceptions can have one of the following behaviors (from highest to lowest priority):

-*   Skip all remaining rules (belonging to WAF Managed Rulesets).
+*   Skip all remaining rules (belonging to WAF managed rulesets).
-*   Skip one or more specific WAF Managed Rulesets.
+*   Skip one or more WAF managed rulesets.
-*   Skip one or more specific rules of WAF Managed Rulesets.
+*   Skip one or more rules of WAF managed rulesets.

 You define WAF exceptions in a given context — zone level or account level — and they apply only to that context.
 For example, if you define a WAF exception that skips all remaining rules at the account level, the WAF rules at the zone level will still be evaluated.